 Spray coolants are generally used for quenching in induction hardening.
 To ensure quality of heat treated products, such as hardness and deformation, it is important to properly set quenching conditions, such as the shape of the spray cooling system casing, the arrangement of spray holes, the coolant flow rate, and the coolant concentration.
 In the past, the shape of the cooling system casing and cooling conditions were often adjusted through onsite prototype testing, and it had been a long-standing challenge to reduce the number of prototype tests in order to shorten lead times.
 Neturen has developed a new analysis method predicting ever-changing cooling rate of the surface of the steel parts by coolant flow rate analysis obtained from thermal fluid simulation and this information is combined with induction hardening simulation.
 This makes it possible to study optimal cooling conditions, such as designing the spray cooling system casing without conducting prototype testing, and ensure high quality heat treatment in a short period of time.

+New value to be created

-New method Multiphysics analysis of magnetic field + heat treatment + thermal fluid This method makes it possible to perform induction hardening simulations that take into account the cooling rate from the flow of the coolan.
-Coolant spraying conditions and hardening patterns Simulation Actual induction hardening also proactively obtaining peripheral patents surrounding company's business (offensive patent strategy).
-Based on our management strategy, we are currently focusing on the following:
+Multiphysics analysis of magnetic field + heat treatment + thermal fluid

+This method makes it possible to perform induction hardening simulations that take into account the cooling rate from the flow of the coolan.

 Intellectual property